andreawynn/andrea-old-website/red_riding_hood.md

 ### Technical Architecture and Tools Used

 The Red Riding Hood team used the Model-View-ViewModel (MVVM) architecture, adapted for Android, to structure the project.
 This architecture provides a framework for building robust, scalable, and production quality apps.
-More details about this architecture may be found here: https://developer.android.com/jetpack/guide.
+More details about this architecture may be found <a href="https://developer.android.com/jetpack/guide">here</a>.

 *Version Control* <br>
 GitHub - The team chose to use GitHub for version control in collaboration with multiple developers.
 The GitHub repository with the source code for the project can be found <a href="https://github.com/sodonova/CommunityNonprofit10">here</a>.